Connect with us

 As we start construction on our first two projects in Kenya, we are already building a pipeline of future projects across Sub-Saharan and North African cities to create the continent’s future industrial hubs,” said Selman.

-The high-end logistics facilities feature, among other things, computerised wrapping systems, computerised storage and retrieval processes, and spacious storage rooms up to 18 metres high.
+The facilities feature, among other things, computerised wrapping systems, computerised storage and retrieval processes, and spacious storage rooms up to 18 metres high.

 Miriam Nkirote holds a degree in Urban Planning from the University of Nairobi.
 Her experience in analyzing the social-economic impact of projects makes her a valuable member of our team.